Hello Justin and congratulations to an exceptional album. "Do, Owe, Harm" deals with xenharmonic music. How did you come to this type of music?

 What do you expect from the people when they listen to "Do Owe Harm"?

 My primary concern is in creating music that I hope that people will enjoy listening to as much as I do making it.
 I like to share in the joy of making things through, at times, unconventional means.
 But, I don’t care to rub those means in people’s faces and say to them, "Look at what I did!".
-I would rather the listener just sit back, listen and enjoy while hopefully finding something new -
+I would rather the listener just sit back, listen and enjoy while hopefully finding something new - even if they can’t quite put their finger on what it is.

 I am told often that our voices have a similar timbre, but I can’t say that he has had much influence on my career.
 I am not familiar with anything that he has done within the past eighteen years or so.